It’s no secret that some people achieve greater success than others.

 And thousands of articles have been written on what makes these people hit their goals consistently while so many others languish in mediocrity.

 Every day it seems someone is coming up with a “new” way to teach people to be successful.

 Here’s the truth – the thing that makes some people produce amazing results is simple.
-It comes down to crossing three bridges.
+It comes down to crossing three bridges to greater success.

-Those three bridges can be crossed by anyone, anywhere, any time.
+Those three bridges to greater success can be crossed by anyone, anywhere, any time.

 I’m not trying to insult you.

 What I’m saying was that you were in a state where you didn’t know that there were bridges to success.
 You didn’t know what you didn’t know.
 You were not aware that you didn’t know something.

 When you come across a new idea or learn that there is a better way to do something (by reading, watching someone else perform, etc.) you are now in a new state of awareness.
 In this stage, called the “conscious incompetent,” you know there is something to change but you haven’t yet started doing anything about it.

 This is where lots of folks stop.
 They come across a great new idea (like from an article!) but they don’t ever get around to crossing …